ohpensource/generate-version-and-release-notes-gh-action/README.md

           version-prefix: "v"  # useful for repos that terraform modules where the versions are like "v0.2.4".
           settings-file: cicd/settings.json
           base-commit-sha: ${{ github.event.pull_request.base.sha || github.event.before }} # if project not use squash commits
+          always-increase-version: "false" # always increase version even if there are no application changes (i.e. documentation changes, build changed etc will also increase version), default is true
       - name: show new version
         run: |
           echo "version released: ${{ steps.semver.outputs.service-version }}"